xiaopeng163/docker-k8s-lab/docs/source/docker/docker-swarm-service.rst

 Create a Swarm Cluster
 ----------------------

-Based on the lab :doc:`docke-swarm`, create four docker machines and init a swarm cluster.
+Based on the lab :doc:`docker-swarm`, create four docker machines and init a swarm cluster.

 .. code-block:: bash